CodeBreaker444/codebreaker444.github.io/_posts/2020-03-29-Reverse-Engineering-AP-Fibernet-IPTV-APSFL.md

    <p align="center"><img src="/images/apsfl/4.png" width="400"></p>
    - I have experimented with various images with various architectures both arm64 and x86.
 By the way our STB runs on arm architecture.
 But i always landed in some kind of problems related to connection, mac spoofing, rooting ..etc.
 The problem here is that there are no required video codecs in the android img to playback the video.
    - There are some things i have observed during this time:
      - Why can't i capture the video stream URL's through proxy?
 My raw guess is that they are using UDP protocol for multicasting which is not supported by my tool.
-So, i have changed the tool to wireshark and started analysing the complicated UDP packets and stitching them together(Believe me analysing UDP packets is difficult when filtering all the mac traffic too).
+So, i have changed the tool to wireshark and started analyzing the complicated UDP packets and stitching them together(Believe me analysing UDP packets is difficult when filtering all the mac traffic too).
 Still, no luck **SECOND BLOW-UP🤯**.
 - **<u>Decompiling the apk</u>**: Their is no other way but to reverse engineer the apk itself, started by decompiling the apk and converting the .smali resources to .java files using both fern flower and byte code decompilers at the same time.
 <p align="center"><img src="/images/apsfl/5.png" width="500"></p>
    - First thing i have done is to modify the ConnectionManager condition to true.
 I have already told you that i had faced connection issues in the app in ANDROID TV emulator which does have video codecs but didn't get pass through this connection issue.
 I think the problem is with android connection libraries present in the android tv image.
 I was sure if i can get past this i can stream the live tv there.
 Unfortunately there are two many connection checks and if i try to change all of the conditions it's gonna break at some point(i mean the app will crash, unfortunately stopped!).
-   - My options are limited now, i was frustrated with the lag in emulators and rooting the tv image everytime i restart as the root is non-persistance(don't ask me why, they havn't found a way to keep persistance in default android emulator).
+   - My options are limited now, i was frustrated with the lag in emulators and rooting the tv image everytime i restart as the root is non-persistence(don't ask me why, they havn't found a way to keep persistence in default android emulator).
 I was going through the other stuff in decompiled apk and found the assets folder.
 - **<u>Analysing the Assets📁</u>**: It looks interesting in the assets folder because there are html, js, css files and i have opened the index.html file in the browser and the whole APSFL layout opened in the browser💻,and checking the console logs which are huge.
 There is a gut feeling in me that we can crack it!
    - The working is simple, The authentication🛡 part is done by the android and the layouts, streaming are handled by the web part.
 They share data between them using some off-the-shelf library known as **TornadoApp**(weird name🧿).
    - So the operations are all handled by javascript file named as "ap_fiber_stb.min.js" which is freaking 1.5 mb in size and it is 41,000 lines long.
-Anyways i started analysing the .js file, man! it's big.
+Anyways i started analyzing the .js file, man! it's big.
 At last i have found out that it's deeply integrated with the android library and their is nothing i can do **THIRD BLOW-UP🤯**.
 - **<u>Java Script Time</u>**: In the browser i have observed that the js file has console logs everywhere.
 Another idea strike my mind, I can monitor these logs in realtime in the emulator by using a simple app known as **lOGCAT**.
 <p align="center"><img src="/images/apsfl/6.png" width="400"></p>
-   - Basically app specific logs are blocked in a production apk, but the javascript present in the app is handled by the android webview, which by default omits the console logs.
-I analysed those logs and finally i managed to find a UDP url starting with *udp@//ipaddress*.
+   - Basically app-specific logs are blocked in a production apk, but the javascript present in the app is handled by the android webview, which by default omits the console logs.
+I analyzed those logs and finally i managed to find a UDP url starting with *udp@//ipaddress*.
 I traced it back to the origin and found the file(json)[HAPPY ME😇] which has all the url's of every channel present in the APFIBER NET IPTV. **🤩JACKPOT🤩**

 ### Collecting the URL's
 The json file has too much data and it makes sense, that it is 1mb(The file with 1mb size in terms of coding is considered huge).
 I have filter the json data to only show URL's and Channel names.
 Below is the code.